nasa-butterfly/nasa-butterfly.github.io/assets/science_team_resumes/argrow.md

 1. Emanuel, G. and Argrow, B. M., [Linear Dependence of Bulk Viscosity on Shock Wave Thickness](), Physics of Fluids, 6, 3203 , 1994.
 1. Argrow, B. M. and Cox, R. A., [A Quantitative, Second-Law Based Measure of Numerical Accuracy](), Thermodynamics and the Design, Analysis, and Improvement of Energy Systems, AES-30/HTD-266, ASME, 49 , 1993.
 1. Cox, R. A., and Argrow, B. M., [Entropy Production in Finite-Difference Schemes](), AIAA Journal, 31, 210 , 1993.
-1. Borth, C. J. and Argrow, B. M., [Evaluation of Entropy Production and Numerical Entropy Change in Flowfield Solutions](), Second Law Analysis: Industrial and Environmental Applications, AES-25/HTD-191, 101 , 1991.
+1. Borth, C. J. and Argrow, B. M., [Evaluation of Entropy Production and Numerical Entropy Change in Flowfield Solutions](), Second Law Analysis, Industrial and Environmental Applications, AES-25/HTD-191, 101 , 1991.
 1. Argrow, B. M. and Emanuel, G. [Computational Analysis of the Transonic Flow Field of Two-Dimensional Minimum Length Nozzles](), Journal of Fluids Engineering, 113, 479 , 1989.
 1. Argrow, B. M. and Emanuel, G., [Comparison of Minimum Length Nozzles](), Journal of Fluids Engineering, 110, 283 , 1988.
 1. Argrow, B. M., Emanuel, G., and Rasmussen, M. L., [Entropy Production in General Nonsteady Coordinates](), AIAA Journal, 25, 1629 , 1987, (Errata, 27, 986 , 1989).

-## Book Chapter, Encyclopedia, Editorial, and Review Articles
-1. Argrow, B. M., [Opinion: The Hypersonics Workforce Puzzle](https://aviationweek.com/defense/opinion-hypersonicsworkforce-puzzle), Aviation Week and Space Technology, Jan 9, 2019.
-1. Argrow, B., [Chap.
-9: Unmanned Aircraft System Design](), in Introduction to Unmanned Aircraft Systems, 2nd Ed., Douglas M. Marshall, Richard K. Barnhart, Stephen B. Hottman, Eric Shappee, and Michael T. Most, Eds.
-CRC Press , 2016.
-1. Elston, J., Stachura, M., Dixon, C., Argrow, B., and Frew, E.W., [Chap.
-34: A Layered Approach to Networked Command and Control of Complex UAS](), in Handbook of Unmanned Aerial Vehicles, Kimon P. Valavanis and George J. Vachtsevanos, Eds.
-Springer-Verlag, 2013.
-1. Stachura, M., Elston, J., Argrow, B., Frew, E.W., and Dixon, C., [Chap.
-90: Certification Strategy for Small Unmanned Aircraft Performing Nomadic Missions in the U.S. National Airspace System](), in Handbook of Unmanned Aerial Vehicles, Kimon P. Valavanis and George J. Vachtsevanos, Eds.
-Springer-Verlag, 2013.
-1. Argrow, B., [Unmanned Aircraft Systems Operations in US Airspace](https://doi.org/10.1002/9780470686652.eae460), in Encyclopedia of Aerospace Engineering, Eds.
-R. Blockley and W. Shyy, John Wiley: Chichester. , Dec , 2012.
-1. Argrow, B., and Unmanned Systems Program Committee, [Year in Review: Unmanned Systems](), Aerospace America, 49, No. 11, p.
-74 , 2011.
-1. Argrow, B., Christiansen, R., Francis, M, [Year in Review: Unmanned Systems](), Aerospace America, 27, No. 11, p.
-73 , 2009.
-1. Brown, T., Argrow, B., Frew, E., Dixon, C., Hinkle, D., Elston, J., Gates, H., [Experiments Using Small Unmanned Aircraft to Augment a Mobile Ad Hoc Network](), Emerging Technologies in Wireless LANs: Theory, Design, and Deployment, Ed.
-B. Bing, Cambridge University Press, Chap.
-33, pp. 695-717, 2008.
-1. Argrow, B. M., [A Survey of Facilities for High-Temperature, High-Pressure Fluids Experiments](), Special Feature, Measurement Science and Technology, 16 , 2005.